 Every hollow body with an opening to the outside is a Helmholtz-Resonator

-So is a guitar, a violin even a drum or any other musical instrument that fullfills the marks:
+So is a guitar, a violin even a drum, or any other musical instrument that fulfills the marks:

 - hollow body